midilab/uCtrl/README.md

 void setup()
 {
+  // if you're going to use SPI driver you need to pass the
+  // spi device you want to initDin and latch_pin to be used
-  // this initiation signature is for microcontroller ports or bitbang 165 shiftregister drivers
+  // for 165 shiftregisters
+  // initDin(spi device, int latch_pin)
+  uCtrl.initDin(&SPI, 6);
+  // otherwise you can just initDin without parameters
   //uCtrl.initDin();
-  // if you're going to use SPI driver you need to pass the
-  // spi device you want to initDin
-  // initDin(spi device)
-  uCtrl.initDin(&SPI);

   uCtrl.din->plug(13);
   uCtrl.din->plug(12);